 Because we couldn't include everything in one article, you'll want to check out its companion, What You Need to Know to File for Bankruptcy.
 You'll find lots more details there.

-In most respects, filing for bankruptcy in Massachusetts isn't any different than filing in another state.
-The bankruptcy process falls under federal law, not Massachusetts state law, and it works by unwinding the contracts between you and your creditors—that's what gives you a fresh start.
+In most respects, filing for bankruptcy in Massachusetts isn't different from filing in another state.
+The bankruptcy process falls under federal law, not Massachusetts state law, and works by unwinding the contracts between you and your creditors.
+That's what gives you a fresh start.

-But Massachusetts's laws come into play in a significant way.
-They determine the property you can keep in your bankruptcy case.
-You'll also need to know other filing information, which we explain after going over some basics.
+But Massachusetts's laws come into play in a significant way because they determine the property you can keep in your bankruptcy case.
+You'll also need to know other filing information, which we explain after reviewing some basics.